projectara/greybus-spec/source/device_class.rst

 .. c:function:: int send_packet(u32 size, u8 *packet);

-    Sends an NFC NCI Packet of the specified size from an AP (or NFC Module) to the associated NFC Module (or AP).
+    Sends an NFC NCI Packet of the specified size from an AP Module (or NFC Module) to the associated NFC Module (or AP Module).

 Greybus NFC Message Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^